sarthakSocial/Hub-doc/docs/getting-started/accounts.md

 2. **Trusted Services or Self-Management:** Users can set the recovery address to trusted services for hassle-free recovery.
 Alternatively, manage the recovery process independently using a regular Ethereum wallet.

 Embrace the SoCon community by creating and managing your SoCon account efficiently.
-Whether you're expressing yourself through casts or exploring the vast features, a well-managed account enhances your overall SoCon experience.
+Whether you're expressing yourself through posts or exploring the vast features, a well-managed account enhances your overall SoCon experience.
 Check out the detailed [authentication flow](/docs/user-flows/authentication.md) for more information.